-Carly Rae Jepsen appears to tease release of 'Dedicated Side B' | NME
+Carly Rae Jepsen teases release of 'Dedicated Side B' | NME

 Fans have suspected the release of ‘Dedicated Side B’ was coming for a while now, after the r/Popheads subreddit noticed Carly had been liking tweets related to new music, according to Paper Mag.

-While there’s no release date for ‘Dedicated Side B’ yet, it looks like fans can expect it in the near future.
-This will be the first release of new music since she dropped the loose single ‘Let’s Be Friends’ earlier this year.
+There’s no indication of a release date for ‘Dedicated Side B’.
+It would be the first release of new music since she dropped the one-off track ‘Let’s Be Friends’ earlier this year.

 ‘Dedicated’ was released on May 17 of last year, spawning the singles ‘Now That I Found You’, ‘Party For One’, ‘No Drug Like Me’, ‘Too Much’ and ‘Want You In My Room’.